Wiretap Secret Key Agreement Via Secure Omniscience: Proofs from Section

 For perfect alignment, we require that the left nullspace of $\MF^{(n)}$ is contained in the left nullspace of $\MW^{(n)}$.
 So, let us construct an $\MS = (\MS_e)$ such that $ \MS\MF^{(n)}=\M0$ as follows.
 Let $\MS_1$ be an invertible matrix.
 Each edge $e$ has two nodes incident with it; let $i^*(e)$ denote the node that is closer to the root $\rho$.
 There is a unique path $i^*(e) = i_1 \longrightarrow i_2 \longrightarrow \cdots \longrightarrow i_{\ell} = \rho$ that connects $i^*(e)$ to $\rho$ and let the edges along the path in this order be $(e=e_1, e_2,\ldots, e_{\ell})$ --- see Fig.~\ref{fig:uniquepath}.

-We set $\MS_e := (-1)^{\ell-1} \MS_1 \MA^{-1}_{i_{\ell -1}, e_{\ell-1}} \cdots \MA^{-1}_{i_{1}, e_{1}} $ for all edges $e$ except for the edge incident with $\rho$, to which we associate $S_1$.
+We set $\MS_e := (-1)^{\ell-1} \MS_1 \MA^{-1}_{i_{\ell -1}, e_{\ell-1}} \cdots \MA^{-1}_{i_{1}, e_{1}} $ for all edges $e$ except for the edge incident with $\rho$, to which we associate $\MS_1$.
 Note that the $\MS_e$'s are invertible and $\MS_e= - \MS_{e^{\#}}\MA^{-1}_{i^*(e), e}$, where $e^{\#}$ is the edge adjacent to $e$ on the unique path from $i^*(e)$ to $\rho$.
 Let us now verify that $\MS \MF^{(n)} = \M0$.
 The component corresponding to the internal node $i$ in $\MS \MF^{(n)}$ is of the form $(\MS_{e^*(i)} + \MS_{e}\MA_{i,e}: e \in E_i \setminus \{e^*(i)\})$.
 But for an $e \in E_i \setminus \{e^*(i)\}$, $i^{*}(e) = i$ and $e^{\#} = e^*(i)$, thus $\MS_{e}\MA_{i,e} = - \MS_{e^{\#}}\MA^{-1}_{i^*(e), e}\MA_{i,e}= - \MS_{e^*(i)}\MA^{-1}_{i, e}\MA_{i,e} =- \MS_{e^*(i)}$.
 Hence we have $\MS_{e^*(i)} + \MS_{e}\MA_{i,e}=\M0$ which implies $\MS \MF^{(n)} = \M0$.
 The dimension of the left nullspace of $\MF^{(n)}$ is $s$ and all the $s$ rows of $\MS$ are independent, so these rows span the left nullspace of $\MF^{(n)}$.
 Therefore, for the inclusion of one nullspace within the other, we must have $\MS\MW^{(n)} =\M0$.

-Finally, we can prove the existence of $\MS$ such that $\MS\MW^{(n)} =\M0$ and $\MS_i$'s are invertible, using the probabilistic method exactly as before.
+Finally, we can prove the existence of an $\MS=(\MS_e)$ such that $\MS\MW^{(n)} =\M0$ and the $\MS_e$'s are invertible, using the probabilistic method exactly as before.
 The details are omitted.
 This shows the existence of a desired $\MF^{(n)}$.